brianpatrick/cosmic-view-life/README.md

 In short, *this* is how the sausage is made.

+# DISCLAIMER

+This code is under active development.
+You have been warned.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-# `Makefile` and your development environment
+# `Makefile`, `make.bat`, and your development environment

+This project uses make on Linux or a batch file called `make.bat` on Windows.
-This project uses make.
-Many of the scripts have more than a few parameters and using a Makefile makes it a bit easier to build datasets.
-This also implies running this in a Linux/UNIX environment.
-You *may* be able to get this running on Windows using cygwin or something similar, but this has not been tested.
-Some scripts also use packages that are known (as of this writing, Feb 2025) not to run on Windows (the ETE toolkit, in particular).
-This codebase was developed using Windows Subsystem for Linux (WSL).
-Running on a dedicated Linux install would likely work just fine.
+Many of the scripts have more than a few parameters and using a script or Makefile makes it a bit easier to build datasets.
+This codebase has been developed on a mix of Windows and Windows Subsystem for Linux (WSL).
+As of August 2025, Windows is the primary development platform as OpenSpace is (basically) a Windows app.

 This project uses Python and requires many packages.
-Conda is highly recommended for setting up your environment, and the `cosmic-view-life.yml` file can be used to install required packages.
-If you are generating 3D models of proteins from PDB identifiers, you should use `cosmic-proteins.yml`.
+Conda is highly recommended for setting up your environment, and the `pymol.yml` file can be used to install required packages.

-The `Makefile` requires a `Makefile.config` include file that contains the following important variables:
+The `Makefile` and `make.bat` files require a `Makefile.config` or `makebat_config.bat` file that contains the following important variables:

     OPENSPACE_CACHE := /mnt/e/git/OpenSpace-sonification/cache
     OPENSPACE_ASSET_DIR := /mnt/e/OpenSpace/user/data/assets